 Aurlandsfjellet National Tourist Route is a 47-kilometre-long stretch of road between Aurland in the Aurlandsfjord area and Lærdal by the Sognefjord.
 The Road is closed during winter.

 The 158-kilometre-long Hardanger National Tourist Route passes through the scenic Hardangerfjord area, where for more than a century travellers have come to experience mountains, fjords, waterfalls and glaciers.
+Two great hikes in the area are the hike to Trolltunga and HM Queen Sonja´s Panoramic Trail.
 The area offers many opportunities for hiking, outdoor adventure and culture experiences.

 The 67-kilometre-long road passes through the Hardangervidda National Park and Northern Europe’s largest mountain plateau.
 The Måbødalen valley and Vøringsfossen waterfall are two tourist attractions you can see from the road.
 There might be a chance that the road is closed in short periods during winter.

 At Ryfylke, idyllic green skerries and cultural landscapes are suddenly replaced by rockslides, polished cliffs, mountains and fjords.
 Along the 183-kilometre long Ryfylke National Tourist Route you pass villages, towns and cultural attractions.
 What about a hike to Preikestolen (the Pulpit Rock)?
 The drive is also a trip through the Norwegian industrial history.

 Jæren – with open skies, wide horizons and endless ocean.
 Mile upon mile of sandy beaches and sand dunes.
 Jæren National Tourist Route is a 41-kilometre-long stretch of road in Norway’s food basket with intensive agriculture in a flat, vast and well-kept cultural landscape.

 Plan and book fjord travel, accommodation and activities: www.fjordtours.com